 One of the earliest intuitive abilities I recognized in myself was the ability to interact with the dead.
 As a child I was terrified of them.
 They woke me from sleep, made noises in my room, touched me, gave me visions.
 Nothing in my belief system had taught me how to communicate with them well, of the graphic ways in which they can communicate, or even about what death is.
 As an adolescent I realized not all spirits I saw were products of a completed life in form.
 Some were spirits of trees, living animals, or beings that have never been in form, though nonetheless influenced the lives of those of us in form.
 In forty years of communing with the world in this way, several universal messages have been conveyed.
 The unifying concept in these messages is that what happens in consciousness stays in consciousness, and I distilled them to six general observations:

 - There is no magickal place of punishment or reward.
 This insight garners strong emotional reactions from many people.
 Most of our world religions are built on the idea that regardless of the plight of our lives, we are destined by our actions to spend everafter in torment or joy.
 Again, what the dead indicate is that what comes after is based on our perspective in life.
 How one behaves in life is what one experiences after life.
+Embodiment of spiritual truths determines whether they are true.
+It’s not just a matter of belief.

 - Everything lives on.
 In some guise, form, or unform, the essence of every thing remains and becomes some other manifestation of itself and All Things.
+This is animism.

 - Spirits aren’t wise or moral just because they are out of form.
 Our culture perpetuates a myth that upon death souls become penitent and/or enlightened.
 In my experience, wise deceased were so in life.
 Souls that were confused, frustrated, angry, etc, are so in death.
+Those who reconcile their baggage in life become well Ancestors in death.

 - What we don’t heal in life stays with us in death.
 Thoughts, habits, or beliefs that don’t support us or undermine us, such as lying, using others to further ourselves, or denying our true natures do not magickally vanish when we leave form.
 For this reason, when we seek to release harmful dynamics from our lives, we are also assuring peace in death.
 We assure ongoing tranquility.